brodieG/fansi/README.md

 ## Installation

 This package is currently only available on Github.
-You can install it with `substr2_ctl(utf8.bad, 1, 7, type = "width")` or:
+You can install it with `devtools::install_github('brodieg/fansi')` or:

 ```r